Nayjest/ai-microcore/README.md

 1. Configuration options passed as arguments to `microcore.configure()` have the highest priority.
 2. The priority of configuration file options (`.env` by default or the value of `DOT_ENV_FILE`) is higher than OS environment variables.
     <br>💡 <small>Setting `USE_DOT_ENV` to `false` disables reading configuration files.</small>
-3. OS environment variables has the lowest priority.
+3. OS environment variables have the lowest priority.

 ## 🌟 Core Functions